Derek Lemoine

 Equity and Efficiency in International Climate Adaptation Portfolios (with A. Marcheva and I. Rudik)

-Jet Stream and Economic Growth (with A. Boatwright)
+Wavy Summer Jet Streams Affect Economic Growth (with A. Boatwright)

 Primary Peer-Reviewed Publications